ltrgoddard/thesis/fron.markdown

 ## Note on the text

 Books, articles and other printed materials are cited in full on first reference, then in shortened form.
-Archival materials---mainly letters---are referred to by the name of the author and recipient followed by the date or title, with full citations provided in the Bibliography.
+Archival materials---mainly letters---are referred to by the name of the author and recipient followed by the date or title, with full citations provided in the Bibliography; sequential quotations from letters are not indicated by '*ibid*.'
 Figures are provided in the Appendix.
 Underlined text in manuscript and typescript materials has been standardised to italics throughout.
 \newpage